Key Points

 - System sends a challenge tied to the specific session or request.

-- Smart card then signs the challenge with its private key.
+- Smart card signs the challenge with its private key.

-- Finally, the server verifies the signature and certificate before granting access.
+- Server verifies the signature and certificate before granting access.

 For web and VPN use cases, smart cards are frequently used as client certificates in mutual Transport Layer Security, or TLS.
 The browser or VPN client presents the certification from the smart card during the TLS handshakes, and the server validates it before allowing access to protected resources.
 This creates a stronger, phishing-resistant channel where both client and server authenticate each other using PKI.